-- In this festival usually in Indore and Maharashtra, a procession headed by a water tank with the high-pressure jet, two ceremonial cannons, and a camel circumambulator the town.
+- In this festival usually in Indore and Maharashtra, a procession headed by a water tank with a high-pressure jet, two ceremonial cannons, and a camel circumambulator the town.
 It colors everyone in the street.
 Especially in Indore thousands of people gather in front of Rajwada to get colored by the canon.
 Bhang and alcohol intensify the heightened sensations of these exuberant communities.

 - Hindu devotees at some places also worship Lord Krishna and Radha on this day.
 They perform puja rituals to pay homage to the divine union between Krishna and Radha.
 This festival is also believed to spark and maintain love amongst people.

 - A traditional Palkhi dance is supposed to be the most enchanting part of the Rang Panchami revelry almost in every corner of the country, majorly by the fishing tribes and communities.

-- In the temples of Bihar, Vrindavan, Delhi, and Mathura, the gaiety of Rang Panchami is a worth watch.
-The specialty of the splendor includes- playing colors, eating sweetmeats, meeting relatives and dancing on religious songs, etc.
+- In the temples of Bihar, Vrindavan, Delhi, and Mathura, the gaiety of Rang Panchami is worth watch.
+The specialty of the splendor includes- playing colors, eating sweetmeats, meeting relatives and dancing to religious songs, etc.

 - The tourists and enthusiasts play Holi vividly and enthusiastically across the country with numerous rituals and customs around.